xiaodaxia-2008/QWidgetBindingExample/README.md

-# Binding Customed QWidget with Shiboken
+# Binding Custom QWidget with Shiboken2